Domain wall (magnetism): Symmetry of multiferroic domain walls

 Since domain walls can be considered as thin layers, their symmetry is described by one of the 528 magnetic layer groups.
 To determine the layer's physical properties, a continuum approximation is used which leads to point-like layer groups.
 If continuous translation operation is considering as identity, these groups transform to magnetic point groups.
 It was shown that there are 125 such groups.
 It was found that if a magnetic point group is pyroelectric and/or pyromagnetic then the domain wall carries polarization and/or magnetization respectively.
 These criteria were derived from the conditions of the appearance of the uniform polarization and/or magnetization.
 After their application to any inhomogeneous region, they predict the existence of even parts in functions of the distribution of order parameters.
 Identification of the remaining odd parts of these functions was formulated based on symmetry transformations that interrelate domains.
 The symmetry classification of magnetic domain walls contains 64 magnetic point groups.

 Symmetry-based predictions of the structure of the multiferroic domain walls have been proven using phenomenology coupling via magnetization and/or polarization spatial derivatives (flexomagnetoelectric).

-Depinning of a domain wall
+Depinning

 Non-magnetic inclusions in the volume of a ferromagnetic material, or dislocations in crystallographic structure, can cause "pinning" of the domain walls (see animation).
 Such pinning sites cause the domain wall to sit in a local energy minimum and an external field is required to "unpin" the domain wall from its pinned position.
 The act of unpinning will cause sudden movement of the domain wall and sudden change of the volume of both neighbouring domains; this causes Barkhausen noise.